rixiobarrios/express-passport/readme.md

 ## Learning Objectives

 - Explain the difference between Encryption and Hashing
-- Explain what is an authentication strategy
+- Explain what an authentication strategy is
 - Use passport-local to implement user authentication in an Express application
 - Explain the difference between sessions and flashes
 - Explain the role cookies play in user authentication

-## Intro to Passport.js (10 min / 10:10)
+## Intro to Passport.js (10 min / 0:10)

 From the [passport website](http://passportjs.org/docs):